minsun-ss/mads/README.md

 Workload: light

+Songs: Rasster's Sad (Imanbek remix).
+Covid was getting to me.

 #### SIADS 515 - Efficient Data Processing

 The first iteration had all 4 assignments hand graded.
 Relatively light workload if you meet the bare minimum.
 Otherwise